-At the Closing, the Company and RT-ICON entered into an Investor Rights Agreement pursuant to which, following the Closing Date, RT-ICON has the right, but not the obligation, to nominate to the Board a number of designees equal to (i) three directors, if and so long as RT-ICON and its affiliates beneficially own, in the aggregate, 50% or more of the shares of common stock, (ii) two directors, in the event that RT-ICON and its affiliates beneficially own, in the aggregate, 35% or more, but less than 50%, of the shares of common stock and (iii) one director, in the event that RT-ICON and its affiliates beneficially own, in the aggregate, 15% or more, but less than 35%, of the shares of common stock (in each case, subject to proportional adjustment in the event that the size of the Board is increased or decreased following the Closing).
-RT-ICON will also have the right to appoint the chairman of the Board so long as RT-ICON and its affiliates beneficially own, in the aggregate, 15% or more of the shares of common stock.
-The Investor Rights Agreement also provides RT-ICON with certain additional rights, based on its ownership levels, related to Board committee memberships, Board vacancies, size of the Board and actions related to certain amendments to the Company's Second Amended and Restated Certificate of Incorporation and bylaws.
+At the closing of the Business Combination, the Company and RT entered into an Investor Rights Agreement pursuant to which, following the closing date, RT has the right, but not the obligation, to nominate to the Board a number of designees equal to (i) three directors, if and so long as RT beneficially owns, in the aggregate, 50% or more of the shares of common stock, (ii) two directors, in the event that RT beneficially owns, in the aggregate, 15% or more, but less than 50%, of the shares of common stock and (iii) one director, in the event that RT beneficially owns, in the aggregate, 15% or more, but less than 35%, of the shares of common stock (in each case, subject to proportional adjustment in the event that the size of the Board is increased or decreased following the Closing).
+RT also has the right to appoint the chairman of the Board so long as RT beneficially owns, in the aggregate, 15% or more of the shares of common stock.
+The Investor Rights Agreement also provides RT with certain additional rights, based on its ownership levels, related to Board committee memberships, Board vacancies, size of the Board and actions related to certain amendments to the Company's Second Amended and Restated Certificate of Incorporation and bylaws.